norahvii/norahvii.github.io/_posts/2024-10-12-essay-cyberstomach-maintenance.md

 And through the lens of our mathematical model, we recognize that while shifting hunger externally might offer short-term relief, it introduces new challenges.
 As systems grow, they face increasing constraints and a growing need for energy—forcing us to confront the problem of hunger as part of the broader problem of sustaining life in a resource-constrained world.

 Hunger, it seems, is not just a matter of feeding bodies but of maintaining the systems that make life possible.
 By integrating both the biological and mathematical perspectives, the essay creates a dialogue between abstract thought experiments and concrete mathematical reasoning—bridging the gap between philosophy and mathematics.

+As it stands, it contributes to the ongoing discussion about the relationship between technology and human well-being.
+But if you take this lens and look at cellular well-being, you can see exploitation and suffering everywhere.
+The central concern is if we can use this lens in time to prevent the kind of suffering nature has already wrought on the cellular domain.